-All business undertaken is subject to our Conditions of Trading (see below, or click here for a printable pdf) which, among other things set out our liabilities and our credit terms.
+All business undertaken is subject to our Conditions of Trading (see below) which, among other things set out our liabilities and our credit terms.

 Under these conditions our liability for loss or damage is limited to £15.00 per kg up to 1,000 kg per consignment and is excluded in certain circumstances.
 Different limits of liability may apply for journeys which take place outside the British Isles.